uclnlp/jack/Understanding_Jack_the_Reader.md

 The 3 modules are finally combined in what we call a *reader* which is an instance of the JTReader class.
 A reader encapsulates most of the functionality needed by a user, like saving, loading, training, processing QA pairs, and thus hides the more modular components of jack.

 ### 3+1: The Three Types of Modules (Plus One)
-We have the following modules with the following functionality:
+We have the following modules with the following functionality, defined in [jtr/jack/core.py](jtr/jack/core.py):
 - InputModule: is responsible for pre-processing datasets that are passed in form of a sequence of question settings (comprising question, id, support(s), answer candidates, etc.) and optional answers (depending on the functionality used).
 The pre-processing results typically in a mapping from tensor ports to tensors (feed-dict), or an iterator of feed-dicts, which can be passed to the subsequent ModelModule
 - ModelModule: Takes TensorFlow inputs (usually word indices for word embeddings), transfers it to the GPU, runs a more or less complex model (from logistic regression to dual bidirectional LSTMs over question and support with word by word attention) to then produce some outputs
 - OutputModule: This takes numpy arrays as input as generated from the ModelModule to perform complex output, such as beam search for text generation, computing top 10/100/1000 retrieval scores and more